 Are there liposuction alternatives Medicare will cover?

 Medicare may cover the cost of other weight-loss surgeries such as lap band surgery, gastric bypass surgery, or a sleeve gastrectomy procedure.
 To qualify for one of these weight loss surgeries, you’ll need to meet certain requirements.

 While it’s quite the process to get Medicare to cover weight loss surgery, Medicare is more likely to cover the surgery than they are liposuction.

 There are programs such as Medicare nutrition therapy services, silver sneakers fitness, and obesity screenings that may help you manage your weight.

-Does Medicare cover belly fat removal?
+Does Medicare cover fat removal?

 Does Medicaid pay for liposuction?

 Just like Medicare, Medicaid will not pay for liposuction because its use is for cosmetic purposes in most cases.

 Can liposuction give you a flat stomach?